 You eat it as an afternoon snack or as a dessert.

-But I’d love to have it for breakfast from time to time!
+But I would love to have it for breakfast from time to time!

 Best Sfakiani Pita from Sfakia (Crete)

 It looks like something between a stuffed pancake and a flatbread.